thieulong/Spammer/README.md

 ## 4. Run the script
 Having done the above steps, you can run the script by typing `python3 spam.py` into the Command Prompt or Terminal where this directory at.
 If not working or an error showed up, just type `python spam.py`.

-When the script load successful, you can choose spam mode and more
+When the script load successful, you can choose spam mode and more, remember to place your cursor to the text box or the text area you want to spam.

-Note: Spam speed (sec) is the time gap between 2 spam messages (in second), it required a float input (ex: 0.5)
+**Note:** Spam speed (sec) is the time gap between 2 spam messages (in second), it required a float input (ex: 0.5)

 Have fun.